understanding-gender/understanding-gender.github.io/gender.md

 Most real world measurements that we might choose to make about people are likely to fall along a continuous scale.
 For example,
-we wouldn't arbitrarily group people classes of either *tall* or *short*, instead we would directly measure their height.
+we wouldn't arbitrarily group people into classes of either *tall* or *short*, instead we would directly measure their height.
 Based on this we may then choose to use some rule to group them;
 such as -- everyone over 1.8 m is *tall*, everyone below is *short*.
-This may be a useful simplification, but everyone understands that underlying the simple *tall*/*short* binary categories we have set up there may be a range of different heights.
+This may be a useful simplification, but it is understood that underlying the simple *tall*/*short* binary categories we have set up there may be a range of different heights.
-In fact the difference between a *tall person* and a *short person* may only be a few centimetres, and the 1.8 m threshold that we have used is completely arbitrary and would not be appropriate for all populations.
+In fact the difference between a *tall person* and a *short person* may only be a few centimetres;
+the 1.8 m threshold that we have used is completely arbitrary and would not be appropriate for all populations.

 This idea that behind group labels there are one or more measurements made along a continuous spectrum is something that I think provides a useful frame for thinking about gender issues.
 I'm a very visual thinker, so if we took <span class="figEm person">a hundred people</span> and marked their height on <span class="figEm scale">a scale</span> it might look something like this: